47degrees/arrow-slides/src/main/arrow-meta.md

 [Raquel]

-The compiler reads that code and models its structure into a tree, an Abstract Syntax Tree, with `KtElement` at its root.
+The compiler reads that code and models its structure into a tree, known as Abstract Syntax Tree.

 That tree is compatible with Jetbrain's PSI, Programming Structure Interface, used in the IDE.